aynaval/Coronavirus_Tweet_Sentiment_Analysis/README.md

 3. Removing numbers
 4. Removing special characters
 5. Removing multiple white spaces
-6.Removing stop word
+6. Removing stop word
-7.Removing short words
+7. Removing short words
-8.Tokenization
+8. Tokenization
-9.Stemming
+9. Stemming
-10.Vectorization
+10. Vectorization

 It can be concluded that for the given multiclass classification CatboostClassifier is the best algorithm and for binary classification SGDclassifier is the best algorithm.